panditdhamdhere/Compose/README.md

    Users also have the option of taking our facet source code and modifying it for their needs and deploying what they wish.

+1. ### Favor onchain composition over inheritance

+   > Favoring onchain composition over inheritance means designing blockchain-based systems by building them    from smaller, independent components that are combined, rather than inheriting functionality from a large, parent class.
+This approach creates more flexible, loosely coupled, and maintainable smart contracts, as components can be easily swapped or reused without the rigid dependencies that inheritance introduces.
+It is a software design principle that emphasizes a "has-a" relationship (composition) over an "is-a" relationship (inheritance).

+   One of the reasons that inheritance is banned in the library is because onchain composition is favored over inheritance.
+This is a newer idea that wasn't very possible before diamond contracts.
+Instead of inheriting a contract to give it additional functionality, just make a new contract (facet), deploy it, and add its functions to your diamond.

+   #### Example

+   Let's say you are making an onchain game that has its own NFTs with standard NFT (ERC721) functionality plus, additional custom NFT functionality.
+Here are steps you could take:

+   1. Develop a new facet with the custom NFT functionality that you want.
+You can use the `LibERC721` Solidity library provided by Compose to access NFT storage.
+If needed you also create your own diamond storage for your custom functionality in your facet.

+   2. Deploy your new facet with custom NFT functionality.

+   3. Using Compose, setup the deployment of your diamond contract so that it adds the standard NFT functions from the existing, already deployed ERC721 facet (which was deployed by Compose), and also adds the functions from your custom NFT facet.

+   4. Deploy your diamond!

+   If you need to modify the functionality of standard ERC721 functions, then in that case you cannot use onchain composition.
+You can make your own custom ERC721 facet by copying the `ERC721Facet.sol` file in Compose and making the necessary changes, or you can inherit the ERC721Facet contract from that file.